Class: Money

 self.default_bank = Bank::VariableExchange.instance

-# Default to using legacy locale backend
+# Default to using currency backend

-self.locale_backend = :legacy
+self.locale_backend = :currency

 # Default to not using infinite precision cents